 MADD Top Law Enforcement Team: Three members of the Department were named the Top Law Enforcement Team in the Walk Like MADD 5k run and walk on Nov.
 11, 2017.
 They are Sergeant Katherine Lewis and Crash Investigators Edwin Cruz Reyes and Joel Lewton.

-VASAP/MADD DUI Enforcement Award: Officers Jeremy Schenck, Robert White, and Sarah Rolle were honored by the Virginia Alcohol Safety Action Program (VASAP) and the Northern Virginia chapter of Mothers Against Drunk Driving (MADD) at a ceremony on May 2, 2014.
-The three officers were recognized for their outstanding DUI enforcement efforts in the County in the previous year.
-This is the sixth time Officer Schenck has received this award and the second third time for Officer White.
+VASAP/MADD DUI Enforcement Award: Sergeant Jeremy Schenck and Officers Jesse Catellier, Matthew Sciabica and Joseph Wilhelm were honored by the Virginia Alcohol Safety Action Program (VASAP) and the Northern Virginia chapter of Mothers Against Drunk Driving (MADD) at a ceremony on Sept.
+19, 2017.
+The four officers were recognized for their outstanding DUI enforcement efforts in the County in the previous year.
+This is the eighth consecutive time Sergeant Schenck has received this award.

 Mid-Atlantic Police Motorcycle Rodeo Awards: Officer Joe Kushner took second place in the Expert Division I. Officer Rob Minnick took second place in the Expert Division III.
 He also took second place in the Expert Division Overall.
 Officer Mike Hustwayte took third place in the Expert Division III.
 Officer David Endrizzi took first place in the Novice Division III.
 He also received the Todd Ricks Award for Overall Novice category.
 Officer Ron Allen took second place in the Novice Division III.
 Officer Tom Violette took third place in the Novice Division III.
 Officer Mike Casey took fourth place in the Novice Challenge Ride.
 Officers Minnick, Kushner, Endrizzi and Allen earned the Overall Team Award.